DennisHeimbigner/netcdf-c/NUG/nczarr.md

 These are as follows.

 1. _--enable-nczarr_ -- enable the NCZarr support.
 If disabled, then all of the following options are disabled or irrelevant.
-2. _--disable-s3-sdk_ -- even if the aws libraries are available, this option will forcibly disable Amazon S3 support.
+2. _--enable-s3-tests_ -- the s3 tests are currently only usable by Unidata personnel, so they are disabled by default.
 <!--
 3. '--enable-xarray-dimension' -- this enables the xarray support described in the section on <a href="#nczarr_compatibility">compatibility</a>.
 -->